mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 derived from the block header.
 The block header is stored as bytes in the bitcoin blockchain (1 byte is 2 hex digits).
-Previously the values for each field in the block header were shown in formats which are easy for humans to understand, however conversions must be done to arrive at the storage method used by bitcoin.
+Previously the values for each field in the block header were shown in formats which are easy for humans to understand; however, conversions must be done to arrive at the storage method used by bitcoin.

 The *version* is stored in the blockchain as 4 bytes.
 Try altering the